Understanding Property Valuation

 Real-World Applications

-- Online Real Estate Platforms: Companies like Zillow and Redfin use AVMs to provide instant home value estimates, helping buyers and sellers make informed decisions.
+AI-powered property valuation is transforming the real estate industry.
+Examples include:- Online Real Estate Platforms: Companies like Zillow and Redfin use AVMs to provide instant home value estimates, helping buyers and sellers make informed decisions.

 - Mortgage Lending: Banks like Wells Fargo use AI to assess property values for loan approvals, streamlining underwriting processes.